RoshneV/botdatapipelining/README.md

 Prepares the data in a format suitable for bulk writing to MongoDB.
 Handles exceptions during data scraping, logs errors, and posts error messages to Slack.
 **bulk_update_user_agents**
--Performs a bulk update operation to insert or update user agent strings in MongoDB.
+Performs a bulk update operation to insert or update user agent strings in MongoDB.
 **user_agents_with_category**:
 Each function defines a specific category of user agents and uses the fetch_user_agents and bulk_update_user_agents functions to process and store them.The useragent categorise are soc bot, data centre bot, crawler bot, social media bot, scraper,ad fraud bot, archiving bot